 Claiming your contracting costs when working abroad

-When you are working overseas as a contractor, can you claim your costs in relation to this contracting work as tax-deductible business expenses?
-If the answer is yes, what sort of expenses can you claim?
-Any such costs could indeed add up when you are working abroad.
+When you are working overseas as a contractor, can you claim your costs in relation to this contracting work?
+In addition, will these be tax-deductible business expenses?
+If the answer is yes, what sort of expenses can contractors overseas claim?
+Any such costs could indeed add up when you are contracting overseas.
 Therefore, it is good to know which expenses will be tax-deductible when you are a contractor working abroad.

 A good contractor accountant will help you operate tax efficiently.
 Therefore, when planning to work overseas, contractors with a good accountant can plan ahead.
 Their accountant can advise them what to consider and what they can claim when working abroad as a contractor.
 In this article, we will go over the rules that cover this and what you need to think about here.

-The rules for claiming expenses when contracting abroad
+The rules for claiming expenses when contracting overseas

-As a business owner with your own UK contractor limited company, you should know the rules when claiming an expense back home as part of when you perform contract work (UK).
+As a business owner with your own UK contractor limited company, you should know the contractor rules when you claim an expense back home as part of when you perform contract work (UK).
 When you are contracting in UK, the rules are as follows:

 - It must be `wholly, exclusively and necessary’ for your business; and